Vulnerability Findings Details

 • Operating System — The operating system that the scan identified as installed on the affected asset.

 • Network — The name of the network object associated with scanners that identified the asset.
-The default network name is Default.
-For more information about networks, see Networks.
+The default name is Default.
+For more information, see Networks.

-Additional Information The number of resources that failed to comply with the configured policies.
-Click this number to go to the Cloud Misconfigurations tab and view the affected resources.
+Cloud Misconfigurations The number of resources that failed to comply with the configured policies.
+Click this number to go to the Cloud Misconfigurations tile and view the affected resources.

 Asset Scan Information